dec1/practical_devops/devops/docker/tech/process_isolation.md

             -  5 linux system **[Namespace Types](./namespace_types.md)**

             #####
-            - Stops one process in one set causing trouble for this in aother another by:
+            - Stops one process in one set causing trouble for those in another another by:
                 - using too much cpu, memory, storage, network
                 - corrupting memory or files of another process
                 - sending another process bad data or too many requests